elibroftw/blog.elijahlopez.ca/content/posts/vs-code-remote-ssh.md

 If you're on Windows, you will need to install the OpenSSH feature from Settings or you can use WSL to be able to use `ssh-keygen`.

-You can generate an SSH key using `ssh-keygen -t ed25519 -a 100`.
-If the ed25519 algorithm is unavailable, you can use the rsa algorithm: `ssh-keygen -t rsa -b 4096 -o -a 100`.
+You can generate an SSH key using `ssh-keygen -t ed25519`

 Keep track of where the key is stored.
-For me this would be `C:\Users\maste\.ssh\id_ed25519`, or even `C:\Users\maste\.ssh\id_rsa`.
+For me this would be `C:\Users\maste\.ssh\id_ed25519`.
 This will be useful when configuring the Remote-SSH VSCode extension.

 ## Adding SSH key to Authorized Keys